frontpage.

 Multi-threading doesn't affect ABI in any way at all.

-fast-math doesn't affect ABI (maybe you mean the setting of FTZ/DAZ? but modern clang & gcc don't do that either, and anyway that breaks everything in general, the ABI is one of the few float things that don't immediately break, really).
+fast-math doesn't affect ABI (maybe you mean the setting of FTZ/DAZ? but modern clang & gcc don't do that either, and anyway that breaks everything float in general, ABI itself is one of the few float things that don't immediately break, really).

 I wish the additional proposak that would add Eust like editions with the cpp moduled were expected.
 So sad it didnt pass.